nmsaamgov/nmsaamgov.github.io/index.md

 ### IV.1.1 Appointment of Chairperson

-The chairperson shall be appointed by the president.
-The chairperson shall be approved by The Board at the first regular meeting of The Board after appointment.
+The chairperson shall be appointed by the president, and approved by The Board.

 ### IV.1.2 Chairperson Term